 Generally, there are two ways to put subtitles on TV.
-If you have an advanced smart TV that reads subtitles, you can directly play the subtitles along with the video on your TV through a simple few settings.
-Otherwise, you can embed subtitles into the video in advance and play the subtitled movie on TV.
-Let’s see the separate tutorials on how to add subtitles to a movie and video on TV below.
+If you have an advanced smart TV that reads subtitles, you can directly play the subtitles along with the video on your TV with some simple settings.
+Otherwise, you'll need to embed subtitles into the video to play the subtitled movie on TV.
+Let's take a look at how to add subtitles to movies on TV in detail.

 Many smart TVs, including Apple TV, Android TV, Samsung TV, LG TV, and more, have a subtitle option that allows you to turn on closed captions/soft subtitles when watching videos.
 You should first check whether your TV supports subtitles (find the relevant information on the TV manual or the official website) and follow the steps below.